 As shown by Peter, the Last Days has obvious reference to the outpouring or holy spirit at Pentecost 33 A.D.
 The signs of Jesus ended with the fall of Jerusalem and the temple in 70 A.D.
 Matthew 24 makes this point throughout; with references to the temple in verses 1-3, the holy place in verse 15, Judea in verse 16 and the Sabbath in verse 20.

-The Watchtower disregards the above explanation for the Last Days, claiming it started in 1914.
-This has necessitated the claim of two fulfillments, a minor and major one, though this has more to do with wishful thinking than Scripturally sound reasoning.
+Claiming the Last Days started in 1914 has necessitated the claim of two fulfillments, a minor and major one, though this has more to do with wishful thinking than Scripturally sound reasoning.

 Worship should not be based on serving to a date or earning salvation at Armageddon; it should revolve around serving God.
 It is not necessary to know when Jesus Second Coming will be.
 Christianity manifests itself by showing love for God and love for neighbour regardless of when the end will come.